gponceleon/bigfiniteTes/README.md

 Express server is up and running on port YOUR_PORT
 ```

+## To run in Docker
+  docker-compose up -d
+  make up (need make for this)

 ## HTTP exposed endpoints

 This project exposes 7 endpoints, and those are listed below.